-Select HP TouchSmart600 PC models only
+Select HP TouchSmart PC models only

 Some computer models allow you to use your system as a high-resolution monitor for gaming.
-The game console ports are located on the top-left side of the computer.
+Two HDMI game console ports are located on right side of the computer, at the bottom.
+You can get audio from the internal speakers, from headphones, or from external speakers connected to the A/V source connector (audio out) (1) located at the back of the computer.